taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 It is similar to the action and reducer concept.
 Instead of manipulating the state directly in the Redux store, you will use action(s) and reducer(s) to alter it indirectly.
 The same applies for selectors that don't retrieve the derived properties directly but indirectly from the global state.

 Why is that an advantage?
 There are several benefits.
 A selector can be reused.
-You will run more often into cases where you select the derived properties.
+You will run into cases where you select the derived properties more often.
 That's always a good sign to use a function in the first place.
 In addition, selectors can be tested separately.
 They are pure functions and thus an easily testable part in the architecture.
 Last but not least, deriving properties from state can become a complex undertaking in a scaling application.
 As mentioned, a selector could get optional arguments to derive more sophistitated properties from the state.
 The selector function itself would become more complex, but it would be encapsulated in one function rather than, for instance in React and Redux, in a `mapStateToProps()` function.

 ### Denormalize State in Selectors

 In the last chapter that was about normalizing your state, there was one benefit left unexplained.
 It is about selecting normalized state.
-Personally I would argue a normalized state structure makes it much more convenient to select a substate from it.
+Personally, I would argue a normalized state structure makes it much more convenient to select a substate from it.
 When you recall the normalized state structure, it looked something like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~